moby/moby/docs/sources/reference/run.md

     -p=[]      : Publish a container᾿s port or a range of ports to the host
                    format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort | containerPort
                    Both hostPort and containerPort can be specified as a range of ports.
+                   When containerPort is a range, hostPort must also be a range.
                    When specifying ranges for both, the number of container ports in the range must match the number of host ports in the range. (e.g., `-p 1234-1236:1234-1236/tcp`)
+                   Specifying a range for hostPort with a single containerPort, the hostPort will be dynamically allocated an available port in the range.
                    (use 'docker port' to see the actual mapping) --link=""  : Add link to another container (<name or id>:alias)